 Chateau Haut Reys

 Gabin family bought this property situated in La Brede commune in 1998.
 There are 6 ha of red vines and 14 ha of white vines.
-Red wine is made in three versions - Haut-Reys (no barrels), Haut-Reys Vieilles Vignes (usually matured 1 year in 1/3 new, 1/3 2 years old and 1/3 3 years old barrels) and Haut-Reys Cuvée Paumarel (100% Merlot matured in new barrels, how many depending of vintage's potential).
+Red wine is made in three versions - Haut-Reys (no barrels), Haut-Reys Vieilles Vignes (usually matured 1 year in 1/3 new, 1/3 2 years old and 1/3 3 years old barrels) and Haut-Reys Cuvée Paumarel (100% Merlot matured in new barrels, how many depending on vintage's potential).
 White wine is made in two versions - Haut-Rey (no oak - 30% Semillon, 30% Muscadelle and 40% Sauvignon Blanc) and Haut-Reys Vieilles Vignes (40 years old vines, 100% Sauvignon, 4 months in 100% new barrels).

-Haut-Reys 2011 red (20% CS + 80% Merlot) had fruity nose, good minerality, some dryness coming from CS.
+Haut-Reys 2011 red (20% CS + 80% Merlot) had a fruity nose, good minerality, some dryness coming from CS.
 Nicely made, good structure and balance.
 87p.
 Haut Reys 2010 VV red displayed fine fruity nose and palate, good complexity, structure and meaty finish.
 88p.
 Haut-Reys 2010 Cuvee Paumarel (matured 1 year in 100% new oak) had more intensity of cherry flavour on the nose, bigger concentration and more complexity than VV version.
 Fine long fruity finish.
 Very well-made wine.
 89p.

 Tasting of 2010 red Graves and 2012 white Graves at Chateau de Cerons